ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/explore_mesh_metadata.rst

 - Number of nodes and elements;
 - Elements types.

-Get the the mesh metadata information and print the available ones.
+You can access which metadata information is available for a given result file.

 .. tab-set::